gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 The script `complete_liquidity_provision` takes the following non-optional parameters:

 - _masterSafe_: This is the `MASTER_SAFE` you generated and exported in the previous step.
 You should set the value to \$MASTER_SAFE
-- _fleetSize_: The fleet size determines how many brackets you want to deploy.
+- _numBrackets_: The fleet size determines how many brackets you want to deploy.
 This number must be _even_ and less than or equal to 20.
 - _baseTokenId_: You are specifying two tokens you want to provide liquidity for, the baseToken and the _quoteTokenId_ via their indices.
-In order to get the index of a token, follow the next section.
-If you specify the more stable token via quoteTokenId and the more volatile token via baseToken, then most likely the price parameter is more intuitive.
-Eg., if you are trading `ETH/DAI` with `stableToken=Index(DAI)`, then the parameter `currentPrice` can be specified as a number > 1.
+In order to get the index of a token, look into the next section.
 - _quoteTokenId_: specifies the second token you want to trade via its index.
 In order to determine the index, see the [section](####-Getting-the-index-of-your-tokens).
 - _depositBaseToken_: This is the cumulative sum of all baseTokens you want to deposit into all brackets
 - _depositQuoteToken_: This is the cumulative sum of all quoteTokens you want to deposit into all brackets
-- _currentPrice_: Please provide the current price of the trading pair: [ baseToken ] / [ quoteTokenId ].
+- _currentPrice_: Please provide the current price of the trading pair: [ baseToken ] / [ quoteToken ].
 Your input will be checked for plausibility by the script via the price of dex.ag
 - _lowestLimit_: The liquidity provided will be split over the a price range of [lowestLimit, highestLimit].
 Hence, the lowestLimit specifies the lowest price any bracket should trade.
 - _highestLimit_: The liquidity provided will be split over the a price range of [lowestLimit, highestLimit].
 Hence, the highestLimit specifies the highest price any bracket should trade.